Automorphism groups of compact complex surfaces: Non-projective surfaces with

 \begin{lemma} Let $X$ be a compact complex surface with $\chit(X)\neq 0$.
 Suppose that every irreducible curve contained in $X$ is a smooth elliptic curve.
 Let $G\subset \overline{\Aut}(X)$ be a finite subgroup.
-If $G$ contains a non-trivial cyclic normal subgroup, then $G$ contains an abelian subgroup of index at most $12\chit(X)$. \end{lemma} \begin{proof} Let $N\subset G$ be a non-trivial cyclic normal subgroup.
+If $G$ contains a non-trivial normal cyclic subgroup, then $G$ contains an abelian subgroup of index at most $12\chit(X)$. \end{lemma} \begin{proof} Let $N\subset G$ be a non-trivial normal cyclic subgroup.
 By Lemma \ref{lemma-b2-fixed-points} the group $N$ has exactly $\chit(X)>0$ isolated fixed points on~$X$ (and maybe also several curves that consist of fixed points).
 Since $N$ is normal in $G$, the group $G$ permutes these points.
 Thus there exists a subgroup of index at most $\chit(X)$ in $G$ acting on $X$ with a fixed point.
-Now the assertion follows from Proposition~\ref{proposition:fixed-point} and the classification of finite subgroups of $\GL_2(\CC)$ (cf. \cite[Corollary 2.2.2]{Prokhorov-Shramov-JCr3}). \end{proof}
+Now the assertion follows from Corollary~\ref{corollary:fixed-point} and Theorem~\ref{theorem:PGL2} (cf.~\mbox{\cite[Corollary~2.2.2]{Prokhorov-Shramov-JCr3}}). \end{proof}

 \begin{lemma} Let $X$ be a compact complex surface with $\ad(X)=0$ and $\chit(X)\neq 0$.
 If $X$ contains at least one curve, then $\Aut(X)$ is Jordan. \end{lemma} \begin{proof} It is enough to prove that the group $\overline{\Aut}(X)$ is Jordan.
 The surface $X$ contains at most a finite number of curves by~\cite[Theorem~IV.8.2]{BHPV-2004}.
 By Lemma \ref{lemma-elliptic-curves} we may assume that all these curves are smooth and elliptic.
 Let $C_1,\dots, C_m$ be all curves on $X$, and let $\Aut^\sharp(X)\subset \overline{\Aut}(X)$ be the stabilizer of~$C_1$.
 Clearly, the subgroup $\Aut^\sharp(X)$ has index at most $m$ in $\overline{\Aut}(X)$, so it is sufficient to prove that $\Aut^\sharp(X)$ is Jordan.
 For any finite subgroup $G\subset \Aut^\sharp(X)$ we have an exact sequence